quotable-io/data/CONTRIBUTING.md

 ]
 ```

-### Editing existing content
+### Suggesting Changes

-You can open to an issue to suggest changes to existing content, for example to fix spelling, grammar, or accuracy, etc.
+You can open to an issue to suggest changes to existing quotes.
+For example, to fix spelling, grammar, or accuracy, etc.

-Please include the `id` or `slug` of each object that needs to be fixed, along with the corrections.
+- Please include the ids of object that needs to be fixed, along with the proposed changes.

-### Removing quotes

-If you find any quotes that are inaccurate, offensive, or poor quality, please open an issue.
-## Direct Contributions (pull requests)
+## Pull Requests

-If you would like to contribute directly, pull requests are welcome too.
+If you would like to contribute directly, feel free to submit a pull request.
 ### Setup

-Fork and clone the repository.
-Install dependencies.
+1. Fork and clone this repository.

-### CLI Scripts
+2. Install dependencies

-There are several CLI scripts for managing the data.
+The repository includes the following CLI scripts for making changes to the data:
+These require Node >= 16.

 - [`addQuotes`](./cli/addQuotes/README.md)
 - [`addAuthors`](./cli/addAuthors/README.md)